 Cannabis South Africa 2020

-I’m sure you will agree that this has been an interesting and challenging year so far – and even more so for the cannabis industry in South Africa.
+I’m sure you will agree that this has been an interesting and challenging year so far – and even more so for the cannabis South Africa.

 The negative impact of the COVID-19 pandemic on our economy can be reversed if government, business and society work collectively to establish a sustainable cannabis industry as one of the interventions.